-The Company's Bylaws provide that the Board of Directors shall consist of not less than five nor more than twelve.
+The Company's Bylaws provide that the Board of Directors shall consist of not fewer than five nor more than twelve.
 The term of office of each director is for a period of one year or until the election and qualification of his successor.
 A director is not required to be a resident of the State of Utah or a stockholder of the Company.
-The Board of Directors held a total of five meetings during the fiscal year ended December 31, 2019.
-Each of the directors attended 75% or more of the meetings of the Board of Directors during 2019.
+The Board of Directors held a total of five meetings during the fiscal year ended December 31, 2020.
+Each of the directors attended 75% or more of the meetings of the Board of Directors during 2020.

-The size of the Board of Directors of the Company is eight members.
+The size of the Board of Directors of the Company is proposed to be ten members.
 A majority of the Board of Directors must qualify as "independent" as that term is defined in Rule 4200 of the listing standards of The Nasdaq Stock Market.
-The Board of Directors has affirmatively determined that five of the eight members of the Board of Directors, namely Messrs.
-John L. Cook, Gilbert A. Fuller, Robert G. Hunter, M.D., H. Craig Moody, and Norman G. Wilbur are independent under the listing standards of The Nasdaq Stock Market.
+The Board of Directors has affirmatively determined that six of the ten nominees for the Board of Directors, namely Messrs.
+John L. Cook, Gilbert A. Fuller, Robert G. Hunter, M.D., and H. Craig Moody, and Mses.
+Ludmya B. Love and Shital A. Mehta are independent under the listing standards of The Nasdaq Stock Market.

 Unless authority is withheld by your proxy, it is intended that the Class A or Class C common stock represented by your proxy will be voted for the respective nominees listed above.
 If any nominee should not serve for any reason, the proxy will be voted for such person as shall be designated by the Board of Directors to replace such nominee.
 The Board of Directors has no reason to expect that any nominee would be unable to serve.
 There is no arrangement between any of the nominees and any other person or persons pursuant to which he or she was or is to be selected as a director.
-There is no family relationship between or among any of the nominees, except that Scott M. Quist is the father of S. Andrew Quist the uncle of Jason G. Overbaugh.
+There is no family relationship between or among any of the nominees, except that Scott M. Quist is the father of S. Andrew Quist and Adam G. Quist and the uncle of Jason G. Overbaugh.